intel/intel-extension-for-pytorch/docs/tutorials/features/runtime_extension.md

 ### How the core binding is implemented

 The Runtime Extension relies on the `kmp_*` API inside `iomp` share library to fulfill the core binding.
-The idea is that during the initialization of async threads, `kmp_*` API functions are invoked internally to start up an openmp group with specified number of worker threads.
-Each worker thread is then bound to the designated physical core(s) inside this openmp group.
-After initialization, any time you submit a task, the openmp group will serve the requested task.
+During the initialization of async threads, `kmp_*` API functions are invoked internally to start up an OpenMP group with specified number of worker threads.
+Each worker thread is then bound to the designated physical core(s) inside this OpenMP group.
+After initialization, when you submit a task, the OpenMP group will serve the requested task.

 ### Design of Task

 Task is an abstraction of computation based on PyTorch module and is scheduled asynchronously.
-When a task created with specific `nn.Module` or `jit module`, a sub-thread which is bound to this task initialized.
-During the initialization, an openmp worker group is created and bound to this sub-thread.
-After initialization, the sub-thread spins to wait input.
+When a task is created with specific `nn.Module` or `jit module`, a sub-thread is initialized and bound to this task.
+During the initialization, an OpenMP worker group is created and bound to this sub-thread.
+After initialization, the sub-thread waits for input.
 When the main thread submits an input to this task, the sub-thread will wake up and execute the input.
-The main thread returns a `FutureTensor` and not block until an explicit `FutureTensor.get()` invoking to get the results executed in sub-thread.
+The main thread returns a `FutureTensor` and is not block until an explicit `FutureTensor.get()` is invoked to get the results executed in the sub-thread.

 ### IOMP preload or load during the runtime

-Since Runtime Extension rely on the APIs from IOMP, we need to preload IOMP before executing the application.
-And we want Intel® Extension for PyTorch\* default build with Runtime API enabled, which means it should work fine w/o loading IOMP if user didn't use the runtime API.
-Here we choose to `dlopen` IOMP library during runtime.
-And we ensure the IOMP symbols initialized once globally.
+Since Runtime Extension relies on the APIs from IOMP, we need to preload IOMP before executing the application.
+We want Intel® Extension for PyTorch\* built with Runtime API enabled.
+This means it should work fine without loading IOMP if the user didn't use the runtime API.
+Here we choose to `dlopen` IOMP library during runtime and we ensure the IOMP symbols are initialized once globally.